AxFoundation/strax/docs/source/chunking.md

 Each plugin chooses whether it wants to use a thread- or process pool for parallelization, or cannot be parallelized at all.
   * A *thread pool* has little overhead, but the performance gain is limited by the global interpreter lock.
 If the computation is in pure python, there is no benefit at all.
 Numba code reaps benefits until the pure-python overhead around it becomes the limiting factor (at high numbers of cores).
   * A *process pool* incurs overhead from (1) forking the strax process and (2) pickling and unpickling the results in the child and parent processes.
-We hope to remove overhead (2) using a shared memory system.
-For example, [zeroMQ](http://zeromq.org/) allows interprocess communication without copying, and [works for numpy arrays specifically](http://pyzmq.readthedocs.io/en/latest/serialization.html).
+A shared memory system would avoid overhead (2), but make memory management a lot more difficult.
+(However, there are libraries like [zeroMQ](http://zeromq.org/) that allow interprocess communication without copying, and [work for numpy arrays specifically](http://pyzmq.readthedocs.io/en/latest/serialization.html).

 Loaders always use a threadpool for paralellization.
 Savers used to do the same, but currently this is not supported, and saving is not usually parallelized.
-Savers that are optimized to post-compute operations (see below) are the exception.
+Savers that are optimized away to post-compute operations (see below) are the exception.

 ### Chain optimization